 D.L.
-Hughley Says Dr. Dre Shouldn’t Apologize For Donating $70 million to USC
+Hughley Says Dr. Dre Shouldn’t Apologize For Donating $70 Million To USC

 In Hughley’s opinion, being a parent is about “pushing your children to do things that you believe are better for them.”

-He added that Dre should be proud of his daughter’s admission into USC, and said that the issue of whether or not she wanted to go wasn’t important,
+He added that Dre should be proud of his daughter’s admission into USC and said that the issue of whether or not she wanted to go wasn’t important.

 The performer continued, saying that after making a life for her and giving such so much to the school, Young should appreciate what her father’s done.